 Be aware of any paint supplier advertising its product as VOC free.
 No paint is completely VOC free.
 But a paint can be low VOC.
 Eco-friendly paints in the past didn’t provide an array of colors similar to traditional paints in the past.
 However, there is an increasing number of companies now providing eco-friendly and humane paints.
 They can be a bit more expensive.
 But the health and environmental benefits far out-way the costs.

 Choosing the right paint, its color, environmental impact, and influence on health, may feel like that research project you participated in at college or university.
-What can sometimes feel unnecessarily complicated, can be made simpler by considering the above points.
+What can sometimes feel unnecessarily complicated, can be made simpler by considering the above points or contacting airbnb cleaning.
 Promote a healthy and happy home for you and your family by choosing the right paint.& listen to Deborah’s interview with Tomas about safe & healthy paints.

 Thanks for writing this fabulous article, Rachel!
 Rachel Fowlers is a self driven, passionate creator of sustainable and vegan design. www.rachelfowlerinteriors.com

 Our Home is our Selfie.
 What our Home Says About Us